peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

 <b>Returns:</b>

- `true
-      ` if CBOR objects are written out using the CTAP2 canonical CBOR encoding orm; otherwise, `false ` .
+ `true`  if CBOR objects are written out using the CTAP2 canonical CBOR encoding form; otherwise, `false`  .

 <a id="UseIndefLengthStrings"></a>
 ### UseIndefLengthStrings